 China - Due Diligence China - Due Dilligence

-While China is one of the most promising global markets, it is also one of the most challenging environments for American companies.
-Many U.S. companies are able to profitably enter and operate in the Chinese market, but each year a large number of firms face serious difficulties that result in costly and disruptive local business disputes.
+While China is a promising market, it is also one of the most challenging environments for American companies.
+Many U.S. companies can profitably enter and operate in the Chinese market, but each year a large number of firms face serious difficulties that result in costly and disruptive local business disputes.

-Many of these disputes may have been successfully avoided through standard due diligence.
+Many of these disputes could be successfully avoided through standard due diligence.
 The primary causes of commercial disputes between Chinese and American companies include breach of contractual payment obligations, irregularities in accounting practices, financial mismanagement, undisclosed debt, and the struggle for control within joint ventures.
 These problems can be minimized by investigating the financial standing and reputation of Chinese companies before signing contracts or entering into partnership agreements.

 Online Due Diligence Resources

 Online corporate retrieval database maintained by the Administration for Industry and Commerce of PRC.

 Online corporate retrieval database maintained by the Hong Kong Companies Registry.

 Search engine for WeChat official accounts and articles.